eclipsesource/papyrus-seqd/plugins/org.eclipse.papyrus.uml.diagram.sequence.diagram.model/src/org/eclipse/papyrus/uml/diagram/sequence/diagram/model/internal/layout/readme.md

 }
 ```

-Clients of the layout model may also just modify the model to reflect changes in the semantic model, such as adding elements at a certain position, swapping elements, removing or moving elements.
+Clients of the layout model may also just manipulate the layout model to reflect changes in the semantic model, such as adding messages or fragments at a certain position, swapping elements, removing or moving elements.
 Currently there is no nice API for manipulating the model yet, however, all it has to do is to modify the element tree, as it is currently done using, e.g., `MInteraction.addElement(fragment)` (see above).

-After the semantic model has been changed, clients may use `interaction.fixPosition()` to compute and assign the corresponding position and adjust the positions of all subsequent elements.
+After the semantic model has been changed, clients may again use `interaction.fixPosition()` to compute and assign the corresponding position and adjust the positions of all subsequent elements.

 TODO
 ====